 Although many other companies are catching up to the Internet economy, Haier is preparing for the economy that follows — the economy of the IoT.
 The term Internet of Things was coined by Kevin Ashton, cofounder of MIT’s Auto-ID Center, a research and development group focused on interlinked sensing technologies.
-In November 2017, Ashton visited us at Haier’s offices and devoted a day to helping us think through our strategy.
+In November 2017, Ashton visited Haier’s offices and devoted a day to helping us think through our strategy.

-He observed that most other enterprises are focusing their research and investment on the development of product sensors, that is, devices built into every device or manufactured good that a company sells.
+He observed that most other enterprises are focusing their research and investment on the development of product sensors, that is, devices built into every manufactured good that a company sells.
 Haier, by contrast, has focused on developing user sensors, or devices that monitor user behavior from a variety of vantage points, whether incorporated into products or not.
 This allows us to respond as a nonlinear system to the data that is gathered about our customers.
-For example, in China, we have linked our suppliers together in a mass customization platform called COSMOPlat, which automates each step of production — in this case, for our Yunxi Generation II washing machines, which were introduced in October 2017.
+For example, in China, we have linked our suppliers in a mass customization platform called COSMOPlat, which automates each step of production — in this case, for our Yunxi Generation II washing machines, which were introduced in October 2017.
 (Yunxi means smart and mute.)
 Among the suppliers are Dalian Eastern Display Company, Diehl Controls (which makes the computer-based controller), Rold (which makes the door lock), and Hangzhou Kambayashi Electronics (which makes the solenoid valve).
 The single automated process takes a customer’s order, designs the specifics, calls for the appropriate components from the suppliers, manufactures the machine as the parts arrive (there is no warehouse), delivers it to the end-user, and arranges for monitoring and service when it is in use.

 There is a natural synergy between the rendanheyi business model and the IoT economy.
 We believe that all digital technologies should serve and satisfy the needs of users’ personalized experience.
 To evaluate performance, Haier uses a two-dimensional lattice form.
 The horizontal axis measures financial performance for each product, a conventional metric.
 The vertical axis shows ecosystem value, as depicted by the ratio of performance among interactive users (customers who engage with the company on the Internet and customize selection) and performance among lifetime users (those who have been with the company for some time).
 We require microenterprises to generate a model in which ecosystem income is better than product revenue.

-These methods are all interrelated.
+Our new business models and methods are all interrelated.
 Together, they have helped us create a distinctive global identity as a company.
 We have an overall way of doing business that feels different at first from conventional methods — but that, in our view, goes a long way toward explaining our success during the last few years.

 Many businesses have blamed external factors, such as technological disruption or global competition, for their struggles.
 But from Haier’s perspective, external factors are not always problematic.
 If a company’s business model cannot keep up with the Internet economy, external factors will speed its failure.
 If it can shift to an IoT economy, the same external factors will speed its success.